gradle/gradle/design-docs/play-support.md

 See [Play's BuildLink.java](https://github.com/playframework/playframework/blob/master/framework/src/build-link/src/main/java/play/core/BuildLink.java)
 for good documentation about interfacing between Play and the build system.
 Gradle must implement the BuildLink interface and provide it to Play's NettyServer.
-When a new request comes in, Play will call Gradle's implementation of BuildLink.reload and if any files have changed then gradle will have to recompile and return a new classloader to Play.
+When a new request comes in, Play will call Gradle's implementation of BuildLink.reload and if any files have changed then Gradle will have to recompile and return a new classloader to Play.

 ## Resources are built on demand when running Play application